PaulineMauryL/MachineLearningProject1/README.md

 function

 ### preprocessing.py
-Implements the function used by run.py to preprocess the data
+Implements the functions used by run.py to preprocess the data
- - split_categories: split the dataset according to the jet number value
+ - split_categories: - split the dataset according to the jet number value (PRI_jet_num)
+                     - for each category, remove the features containing '-999' values
  - processing: pre-process the input, calls build_data and standardize
  - build_data: method for feature engineering, builds data